VW: Up to 100,000 euros a month in pension for ex-board members-breakinglatest.news-Breaking Latest News

 3. Hans Dieter Pötsch

 Pötsch had been a member of the board of directors of Volkswagen AG since 2003 and succeeded Martin Winterkorn as CEO of Porsche SE in 2015.
 He gave up his seat on the Volkswagen Board of Management to Frank Witter.
-He received pension payments from the group in 2022 in the amount of 834.000 Euro.
+According to this, he received retirement benefits from the group in 2022 in the amount of 834.000 Euro.
 This results in a monthly payment of 69,500 euros.
 In addition, Pötsch received due to his position as Chairman of the Supervisory Board at Volkswagen 420.000 Euro in the past year.

 4. Herbert Diess

-According to the annual report, the former VW boss did not receive any pension payments last year.
-As originally agreed, his employment contract will continue to run until October 24, 2025.
+According to the annual report, the former VW boss did not receive any retirement benefits last year.
+As originally agreed, his service contract will continue to run until October 24, 2025.
 However, Diess’ pension will amount to 50 percent of his basic salary in the future.
 In the 2022 financial year, his basic salary was 1.49 million euros.
 This results in an annual pension payment of 745.000 Euro.
 The Austrian therefore receives a monthly pension of around 62.000 Euro.

 But Volkswagen is not so generous with all former board members.
 In contrast to Winterkorn and Co., the former Audi boss Rupert Stadler only receives fringe benefits in the amount of 787,30 Euro, as can be seen from the annual report.
 Like Winterkorn, Stadler is a suspect in the emissions scandal and has therefore already been in custody for four months.
 There has been a trial against him since September 2020.